found-objects/FoundObjects/README.md

-# FoundObjectsTool
+# Found Objects
-A Grasshopper tool for generating material from CNC waste.
+A tool for generating material from CNC waste.